endojs/discord-ses-bot/README.md

 ## Running your own

-Set up `config.json` to look like this:
+[Create a Discord App](https://discord.com/developers/applications) and then use its settings to set up `config.json` to look like this:

 ```
 {